vikingJason/5eVaultMain/content/1. Adventures/Hall of Heroes - AutomatonGPT/Factions/The Knights of the First Order/The Dawn's Shadow.md

 size: unknown
 structure:
 hierarchy:
-faction: "The Dawn's Shadow"
+faction: The Dawn's Shadow
 benefits:
   - standing: 1
-    reward: "Love"
+    reward: Love
   - standing: 2
-    reward: "Respect"
+    reward: Respect
   - standing: 3
-    reward: "What do they get at level 3?"
+    reward: What do they get at level 3?
+tags: []
 ---

 #   `=this.file.name`